Gear Recommendations for 2020

 Be Happy and Lock Your Bike

 I hope owning wheel locks like the ones above will help make your bike commutes easier and worry-free!
+Make sure you check out my other recommendations to keep your bike and all its components fully secure.
 It’s worth noting that motivated thieves may still steal a wheel someday, so you should be mentally prepared for this situation.